cccdenhart/twitter-api/README.md

 # Twitter Simulation
-This project simulates posting and retrieving tweets as the twitter application would do.
-Two APIs are currently built, one for Postgres and one for Redis.
+This project simulates posting and retrieving tweets as the Twitter application would do.
+It was built as a Java API with two current implementations using different databases, one with Postgres and one with Redis.
 Read/write speeds were tested and documented for each implementation, then compared.

 This project was built for an assignment in *DS4300: Large Scale Information Processing*.